 2. Steel Dynamics

 Steel Dynamics was founded by a Nucor veteran and is trying to follow a similar game plan.
-The company is focused on electric arc mills and has a similarly conservative balance sheet.
+The company focuses on electric arc mills and maintains a similarly conservative balance sheet.
 Steel Dynamics lacks Nucor's track record, which (depending on an investor's point of view) could be a strength or a weakness.

 There is arguably a bit more risk buying into Steel Dynamics, given that there isn't the same history of results to fall back on.
-But, with a market capitalization less than half that of Nucor, Steel Dynamics could offer a better chance to get in on the ground floor of a major growth story.
+But with a market capitalization barely half that of Nucor, Steel Dynamics could offer a better chance to get in on the ground floor of a major growth story.

 3. Cleveland-Cliffs

-You can't have the steel scraps that go into electric arc furnaces without some blast furnaces to make the original steel, meaning companies such as Nucor and Steel Dynamics will never fully dominate the global market.
-Traditional steelmakers have been hindered by foreign competition from low-cost producers, especially when selling outside the U.S. The businesses have restructured and streamlined, however, and they’re now safer investments than they were a few decades ago.
+You can't have the steel scraps that go into electric arc furnaces without some blast furnaces to make the original steel, so companies such as Nucor and Steel Dynamics will never fully dominate the global market.
+Traditional steelmakers have been hindered by foreign competition from low-cost producers, especially when selling outside the U.S.

-Cleveland-Cliffs is one of the more vertically integrated companies in steel.
-Founded in the 19th century to mine iron ore deposits in the Great Lakes region, it expanded over time to steelmaking and stamping finished products.
-The company made a bold move in 2020 when it acquired the U.S. steelmaking operations of ArcelorMittal -- in part making sure there was ample demand for its ore but also giving investors broad exposure to the many parts of the steel business.
+Founded in the 19th century to mine iron ore deposits in the Great Lakes region, it expanded over time into steelmaking and stamping finished products.
+The company made a bold move in 2020 when it acquired the U.S. steelmaking operations of ArcelorMittal, in part to ensure there was ample demand for its ore, but also to give investors broad exposure to the many parts of the steel business.

 4. ArcelorMittal

 ArcelorMittal is an investment in global growth.
 The company is a steel powerhouse, forged via the 2006 merger between Europe's Arcelor and India's Mittal Steel.
-The company makes a wide range of steel products from facilities in Europe, North and South America, Asia, and Africa and operates iron ore mining projects in seven countries.
+The company produces a wide range of steel products from facilities in Europe, North and South America, Asia, and Africa and operates iron ore mining projects in seven countries.

-The core U.S. production business was sold to Cleveland-Cliffs, but ArcelorMittal remains the primary steel source for much of the developed world and for emerging economies where steel demand is expected to be highest in the years to come.
-Although not as nimble as Nucor or Steel Dynamics -- and more likely to be caught up in cyclical trends -- ArcelorMittal benefits from geographic diversity and a wide range of end markets for its products.
+The core U.S. production business was sold to Cleveland-Cliffs.
+However, ArcelorMittal remains the primary steel source for much of the developed world and for emerging economies where steel demand is expected to be highest in the years to come.

-5. U.S. Steel
+5. Nippon Steel

 Should you buy steel stocks?

 Massive construction projects take a long time to get going, but there is plenty of demand ahead.
 In 2021, Congress passed a $1.2 trillion infrastructure spending bill in response to the clear need to rebuild aging roads and bridges across the U.S. A boost in construction means more demand for steel.
+Those funds will take years to make their way into the economy.

 Geopolitics is also helping boost demand for the companies.
 Prior to its invasion of Ukraine, Russia was a top-10 steel-producing nation.
 With Russia's exports off-limits for the foreseeable future, pricing should increase for products made elsewhere.